Red Flags to Watch Out for in One-Way Video Interviews

 Posted on

 One-way video interviews have become an integral part of candidate evaluation for many organizations.
 In traditional interviews, interviewers meet the candidates and identify the warning signs by directly interacting with them.
 In the competitive recruitment market, where every organization is putting all its efforts into finding the best talent, selecting an unsuitable candidate can have adverse consequences.
 As per new benchmarking data from the Society of Human Resource Management, hiring an employee costs $4,700 on average.
-The hiring decision needs to be flawless and that’s possible if you are aware of key red flags during a one-way video interview.
+The hiring decision needs to be flawless and that’s possible if you are aware of key red flags during a one-way Video interview red flags.
 In this guide, we will help you understand some effective strategies for identifying these red flags in interviews.

 What are Red Flags?